nishitasood12/Assessment-4---R-project/README Part2.md

 3. Functional annotation of novel genes based on sequence similarity and motif enrichment.
 4. Evolutionary profiling of pathogens to identify targets for drug or vaccine development.

 As Koonin et al. (1995) and Sharp (1991) emphasised, understanding sequence diversity provides a foundation for functional prediction and comparative evolutionary genomics.
+This project demonstrates how computational genomics and R-based analysis can reveal evolutionary and functional diversity between closely related bacterial species.

 ## CITATIONS
 1. Sharp P M 1991, ‘Determinants of DNA sequence divergence between Escherichia coli and Salmonella typhimurium: Codon usage, map position, and concerted evolution’, Journal of Molecular Evolution, 33(1): 23–33. https://doi.org/10.1007/bf02100192